6.2 Other Parameters

-General parameters allow you to turn features on or off or to change default settings when you are erasing data or wiping data from unoccupied space, as well as to change application look and feel and logging options.
-To view and change settings, press F2 key, or click Settings toolbar button.
+General parameters allow you to turn features on or off or to change default settings when you are erasing data or wiping data from unoccupied space, as well as to change the applications look and feel as well as logging options.
+To view and change the settings, press the F2 key, or click the Settings toolbar button.

 If an error is encountered while writing data onto the drive (for example, due to physical damage on the drive's surface), Active@ KillDisk tries to perform the write operation again.
 You can specify number of retries to be performed.